Class field theory

 A standard method for developing global class field theory since the 1930s was to construct local class field theory, which describes abelian extensions of local fields, and then use it to construct global class field theory.
-This was first done by Emil Artin and Tate using the theory of group cohomology, and in particular by developing the notion of class formations.
+This was first done by Artin and Tate using the theory of group cohomology, and in particular by developing the notion of class formations.
 Later, Neukirch found a proof of the main statements of global class field theory without using cohomological ideas.
 His method was explicit and algorithmic.

 Inside class field theory one can distinguish special class field theory and general class field theory.

 Explicit class field theory provides an explicit construction of maximal abelian extensions of a number field in various situations.
 This portion of the theory consists of Kronecker–Weber theorem, which can be used to construct the abelian extensions of $\Q$, and the theory of complex multiplication to construct abelian extensions of CM-fields.

 There are three main generalizations of class field theory: higher class field theory, the Langlands program (or 'Langlands correspondences'), and anabelian geometry.